Gaza War (2008–2009): Implementation

-Pre-operation actions
+Pre-war escalations

-4 November IDF cross-border raid
+4 November IDF raid and aftermath

 On 4 November 2008, Israel launched a cross-border military raid (variously also referred to as an attack / invasion / incident / military event / incursion) code named Operation Double Challenge into a residential area of Dayr al-Balah in central Gaza to destroy the opening of a cross-border tunnel concealed within a building 300 meters from the fence on the Gaza Strip border.
 Professor Sir Geoffrey Nice QC and General Sir Nick Parker observed that "Building a tunnel was not a breach of the ceasefire but the (IDF) armed incursion into Gaza definitely was."
 Various outlets and authors reported this Israeli action as breaking the June truce.
-According to the Telegraph, writing as Cast Lead began, the 4 November operation "sealed the fate of the ceasefire".
+According to The Telegraph, writing as Cast Lead began, the 4 November operation "sealed the fate of the ceasefire".
 Author Avi Shlaim wrote in 2015 that the "...ceasefire had a dramatic effect in de-escalating the conflict.....It was Israel that violated the ceasefire.
 On 4 November 2008 the (IDF) launched a raid into Gaza and killed 6 Hamas fighters.
 That was the end of the ceasefire." and that Hamas had set a "good example" in respecting the ceasefire.
 The raid, according to Mark LeVine was unprovoked.
 Israel stated its aim was to destroy what it said was a tunnel on the Gaza-Israel border dug by militants to infiltrate into Israel and abduct soldiers.
 While accusing Hamas of plotting to dig a tunnel under the border, Israeli defense official was quoted in The Washington Times as separately acknowledging that Israel wanted to "send Hamas a message".
 According to Israel, the raid was not a violation of the ceasefire, but a legitimate step to remove an immediate threat.
 The 2009 Report of the United Nations Fact-Finding Mission on the Gaza Conflict noted that "the ceasefire began to founder on 4 November 2008 following an incursion by Israeli soldiers into the Gaza Strip".